- Location: Arizona

-Once you have submitted your application via postal mail or in person at a local MVD office, the MVD will mail the plates or placards to your home.
+You will need to submit a completed Disability - Hearing Impaired Plate/Placard Application (Form 96-0104) via postal mail or in person at a local MVD office, the MVD will mail the plates or placards to your home.

 If you are hearing impaired and do not have one of the qualifying disabilities listed above, you can still apply for a disabled plate.
 This won't allow you the special parking privileges, but it will alert law enforcement to your condition when you're driving on public roads.

-Arizona honors nonexpired disability placards and plates from other states.
+Arizona honors non-expired disability placards and plates from other states.
 Likewise, current Arizona placards and plates should be acceptable in other states.

 However, if you are traveling to another state and are concerned about whether your Arizona disability plate or placard will be accepted there, check with that state's motor vehicle department, or simply refer to our Drivers with Disabilities section for the state in question.Other Topics in This Section